 The Company leases office space under various operating leases.
-Total rent expense for all operating leases in the accompanying condensed consolidated statements of operations and comprehensive loss was \$0.1 million for each of the three months ended September 30, 2023 and 2022 and \$0.3 million for each of the nine months ended September 30, 2023 and 2022.
+Total rent expense for all operating leases in the accompanying condensed consolidated statements of operations and comprehensive loss was \$0.1 million for each of the three months ended March 31, 2024 and 2023.

-The Company has an operating lease for 5,197 square feet of office space in Irvine, California.
-Effective January 1, 2023, the office lease was amended to extend the term of the lease through December 31, 2024.
+The Company has an operating lease for 5,197 square feet of office space in Irvine, California, that expires on December 31, 2024, as amended.